-In 2020, the COVID-19 virus caused a pandemic, and governments and businesses have taken measures such as travel bans, quarantines, and social distancing to combat the spread of the virus.
-These have disrupted business activity, as well as causing economic slowdown and significant volatility in financial markets.
-The Undertaking's financial and operational performance has been resilient to the pandemic to date.
-This is due to a diversified distribution capability, a product portfolio which showed resilience in the pandemic, as well as a diversified and high quality asset portfolio.
-The Undertaking activated its business continuity plan with the majority of staff working from home, where possible.
+In 2020, the COVID-19 virus caused a global pandemic where and governments and businesses took measures such as travel bans, quarantines, and social distancing to combat the spread of the virus.
+While these measures disrupted business activity and caused economic slowdown and significant volatility in financial markets, the Undertaking's financial and operational performance proved resilient to the pandemic through 2021.
+This was due to a diversified distribution capability, a product portfolio which showed resilience in the pandemic, as well as a diversified and high quality asset portfolio.
+The Undertaking activated its business continuity plan with the majority of staff continuing to work from home, through 2021.
 Solvency II performance has remained strong during the pandemic.
-The solvency coverage has increased from 172% at 31 December 2019 to 186% at 31 December 2020.
+The solvency coverage has increased to 196% in 2021 (2020: 186%; 2019: 172%)

-In addition to the risks covered above, the Undertaking may in the future also be exposed to emerging risks.
-The Undertaking currently considers disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues), regulatory change (noting the large volume of change in the pipeline), on-going Covid-19 related uncertainty, and climate change and other environmental factors as key emerging risks.
-Evolving regulatory changes on data protection and business conduct, that can transform the insurance industry, are also closely monitored.
+The Undertaking is also exposed to emerging risks.
+The Undertaking currently considers geopolitical risk related to the conflict in Ukraine, changing claims patterns resulting from COVID-19, economic uncertainty related to a high inflationary environment, disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues) and regulatory change (noting the large volume of change in the pipeline) as key emerging risks.
+Evolving regulatory changes on data protection, cyber security and business conduct, that can transform the insurance industry, are also closely monitored.
 The Undertaking's operating model is dependent on the stability of the EU single market.